junglegobs/ASoSEPOC/README.md

 * `papers` - latex report of work done for this adequacy and operational security interaction.
 * `pbs` - useful files for running on the [Flemish super computer](https://vlaams-supercomputing-centrum-vscdocumentation.readthedocs-hosted.com/en/latest/).

+For the scripts:

+* `process_input` - converts input data from Belderbos paper to format required for [`GEPPR.jl`](https://gitlab.kuleuven.be/UCM/GEPPR.jl).
+* `check_and_fix_scenarios` - fixes infeasible wind, solar and load forecast errors (e.g. wind output less than that which is forecasted).
+* `main_model_runs` - DUC-PR model runs to investigate whether tradeoff between adequacy and security is possible for day 285.
+* `copperplate_adequacy_security_tradeoff` - same as above but without network constraints, to illustrate that the trade-off is possible in the absence of these.
+* `interaction_check` - not sure.
+* `interaction_selected_days` - not sure.
+* `nodal_imbalance_investigation` - illustration of how to tighten reserve activation network constraints.

 ## General description

 ### Model